lvgl/lvgl/tests/micropython/README.txt

 Sometimes it's needed to wait a bit for the LVGL changes to take effect, for example when transitions delay the changes.
-In this case you should add ~200 milliseconds of delay before checking the result with the assert-function by: lv_test.wait( lv_const.TRANSITION_WAIT_TIME )
+In this case you should add ~200 milliseconds of delay before checking the result with the assert-function by:

+ lv_test.wait( lv_const.TRANSITION_WAIT_TIME )

+If you open local files it's advised to append lv_test.FOLDER variable before the path+filename.
+This takes care of the proper path, no matter where you run the test-script from.
+(Be it the main folder or 'test_cases' folder.)

 Note: The shebang-lines at the 1st rows of the source files help to test the
       cases individually.
 This comes handy during the editing of a test-case.

 Before you write a test-case/subtest it's a good idea to see some existing.

+Have a nice testing...